Thairath Online

 What Thailand still needs to "fill in" to attract Disneyland

-Disneyland cannot rely mainly on international tourists but needs repeat visitors from domestic and nearby regional markets.
-Thailand's challenge is a fragile middle class with premium entertainment spending not yet a core household behavior, limiting repeat visits for "experience" over casual tourism, unlike Japan or China.
-To serve as a Disneyland base, Thailand must prove its domestic market can support sustained spending beyond peak seasons.
+Disneyland cannot survive mainly on foreign tourists; it depends on repeat visitors from domestic and nearby regional markets.
+Thailand’s challenge is a fragile middle class with limited spending on premium entertainment, so repeat visits for “experience” rather than mere tourism are not as robust as in Japan or China.
+To be a Disneyland base, the domestic market must demonstrate sustainable long-term spending, not just during peak seasons.

-2. Policy stability.
+2. Policy stability

-3. Systematic infrastructure.
+3. Systematic infrastructure

-4. Labor and service systems.
+4. Labor and service systems

-5. Clear investment model.
+5. Clear investment model